garethmd/garethmd.github.io/_posts/2024-06-19-onecycle-deepar.md

 ## 2. Recovering lost performance
 In the experiments that I ran for the [DeepAR](/posts/deepar) article, I created a version of DeepAR on my [nnts](https://github.com/garethmd/nnts/blob/main/projects/deepar/readme.md){:target="_blank"} repo.
 Now because I'm lazy and it was easier to implement, this version made point predictions, had some small differences in features and a simpler data sampling strategy.
 While it identified lag features as the biggest contributors to performance, it didn’t quite achieve the same results as the GluonTS DeepAR model, and this bothered me.
 So being a sucker for punishment I set about identifying where this last bit of performance could be coming from and after a long process of elimination I eventually came to the somewhat depressing conclusion that the biggest contributing factor was most likely the probabilistic head.
 Once I accepted that, I created a version of DeepAR with the same outputs as the GluonTS version that generates the parameters of a StudentT distribution.
-Now if I include the additional features that were previously omitted, and use a simililar data sampling strategy which iteratively samples a window from each time series in the dataset we get the following results:
+Now if I include the additional features that were previously omitted, and use a similar data sampling strategy which iteratively samples a window from each time series in the dataset we get the following results:

 ![DeepAR variant comparison](/assets/img/onecycle-deepar/deepar-compare.png){: width="600" }
 *Figure 1.
 Comparison of MASE metrics for various DeepAR models*